 Thursday, September 07, 2006

-Pat Rawlings is a very well known space artist.
-He has painted many scenes of human exploration on the moon, Mars, and deep space.
-His paintings of space scenes have been used in various studies by NASA and other organizations (Lockheed, McDonnell-Douglas, Wyle Laboratories) and have appeared in many books.
-Pat Rawlings has been doing NASA art for 17 years and has become one of the most popular artists in the world of aerospace.
-His artworks are seen in a huge number of publications and these can also be found in collections around the world, but are most often only credited "courtesy of NASA".
+Pat Rawlings is a well known space illustrator and designer.
+He has painted many scenes of human exploration on the Solar system, and deep space.
+His paintings of space scenes have been used in various studies by NASA and have appeared in many books.
+He has been doing NASA art for many years and has become one of the most popular artists in the world of aerospace.

 Note: All artwork and images copyright © Pat Rawlings.
 Please do not use images without the permission of the artist.